 Threat to Rehabilitation Success Trigger Action/Response to Mitigate, Remediate and/or Compensate any Identified Impacts How Impact will be Monitored Notification Protocol Inadequate or insufficient topsoil to create/enhance the desired ecological communities in mine rehabilitation areas.
 Rehabilitation planning and review of topsoil inventory indicates insufficient topsoil resources to create/enhance the desired ecological communities.
 Develop procedures for topsoil management, overburden and substrate management and soil testing.
+Assess stripped topsoil for weed contamination and limit spread of weed contaminated topsoil on or near areas of good native groundcover.
 Soil type matched to enhanced or rehabilitated vegetation association.
 Subsoil material assessed for use as a suitable growing media.
-Identify soil ameliorants (e.g. biosolids) that could be used as a topsoil substitute.
-Regular stocktake of topsoil inventory.
+Identify soil ameliorants (e.g. biosolids) that could be used as a topsoil substitute Regular stocktake of topsoil inventory.
 Regular visual inspection of remediated area and ongoing rehabilitation monitoring using LFA methodology.
 Reporting in ML Rehabilitation Report and the Annual Review.
 Inadequate weed and pest animal control leading to widespread failure of revegetation or continued sustainability of rehabilitation area ecosystems.
 Rehabilitation monitoring indicates revegetation failure as a result of significant weed infestation and/or pest animals.
-Targeted weed management and control program developed and implemented.
-Targeted pest management and control program developed and implemented.
-Educate persons undertaking weed control to the major weed threats on-site.
-Visual inspections/cleaning of vehicles entering sensitive areas to mitigate risk of weed dispersal.
+Targeted weed management and control program developed and implemented.Pest animal management and control program developed and implemented (including pest proof fencing if necessary).Educate persons undertaking weed control to the major weed threats in the area and on-site.Visual inspections/cleaning of vehicles entering sensitive areas to mitigate risk of weed dispersal.
+Consider restricting access to rehabilitation areas.
 Regular visual inspection of remediated area and ongoing rehabilitation monitoring using LFA methodology.
 Reporting in ML Rehabilitation Report and the Annual Review.
 Insect attacks (e.g. locusts and beetles) leading to failure of rehabilitation or continued sustainability of mine rehabilitation area ecosystems.
 Rehabilitation monitoring indicates failure as a result of significant insect attacks.
 Planting to avoid insect prone periods.
 Use of endemic species which are suited to localised insect predation (where practical).
 Monitoring program results to identify if further plantings required.
 Regular visual inspection of remediated area and ongoing rehabilitation monitoring using LFA methodology.
 Reporting in ML Rehabilitation Report and the Annual Review.